-It’s a ten-minute stroll from our hotel to the Melbourne International Flower and Garden show, the biggest and best in the Southern Hemisphere and we’ll get there for 9am when the gates open.
-The show is ranked in the top ten flower shows in the world and floral displays fill the world heritage listed Royal Exhibition Building.
+It’s a ten-minute stroll from our hotel to the Melbourne International Flower and Garden show, the biggest and best in the Southern Hemisphere.
+We shall get there at 9am, as the gates open.
+The show is ranked in the top ten flower shows in the world and floral displays fill the World Heritage-listed Royal Exhibition Building.

-Deryn will be joined by ASA garden leader Sabrina Hahn, best known as ABC Perth garden talkback presenter and for her weekly chat with Trevor Chappell on ABC Radio Overnights.
-Deryn and Sabrina will ensure you get the most from the show.
-Together, we will take a tour of the landscape displays, meet the designers to discuss their philosophy behind their designs.
+Deryn will be joined by ASA garden leader Sabrina Hahn, best known as ABC Perth garden talkback presenter, and for her weekly chat with Trevor Chappell on ABC Radio Overnights.
+Deryn and Sabrina will ensure you get the most out of the show.
+Together, we shall take a tour of the landscape displays, meet the designers to discuss their philosophy behind their designs.
 Deryn and Sabrina will also highlight elements that we can incorporate in our own backyards.
 (Overnight Rydges Melbourne) B

 Day 6: Thursday 28 March, Melbourne – Yarra Valley – Melbourne

 - Lunch and garden tour of Alowyn Gardens by its owner, John Van de Linde, Yarra Glen

 - Visit to Lubra Bend designed by Phillip Johnson, Yarra Glen

-From Alphington we continue to the Yarra Valley where we will hear about the creation of a garden from bare paddocks by owner, John Van de Linde from Alowyn Gardens.
-After three years clearing blackberry from paddocks and improving the soil the first tree was planted in 1999.
+From Alphington we continue to the Yarra Valley, where we will hear about the creation of a garden from bare paddocks by owner, John Van de Linde from Alowyn Gardens.
+After three years of clearing blackberry from paddocks and improving the soil, the first tree was planted in 1999.
 The four-acre gardens are designed along strong symmetrical lines and include a perennial border, a silver birch forest, edible garden, and a formal parterre garden leading through to a series of small courtyards and display gardens.